 For more information on qualitative, quantitative, and mixed methods, check out more resources at the bottom of this page.

-Instruments that have been previously used to measure GTA cognition:
+Instruments that have been previously used to measure TA cognition:

 GTA reflections using the PRIME PCK reflection template